Nounail/Projects-5/README.md

 Dialogue ( NPC that tells you what to do)

-Music and sound ( Music online from source below)
+Music and sound ( Music online from the source below)

 A main menu, an in-game menu, and an end-game screen